w3c/wcag3/guidelines/groups/text-and-wording/clear-language/no-nested-clauses.md

 :::

 :::example
-(Fail) 'The teacher was surprised that the student who aced yesterday's test was absent today.'
+(Fail) 'The teacher was surprised that the student who did well on yesterday's test was absent today.'

 (Pass) 'The teacher was surprised that the student was absent today.
-This was unexpected because he aced yesterday's test.'
+This was unexpected because he did well on yesterday's test.'
 :::

 :::tests